ZeeTom/Warbler/README.md

 Warbler is a Twitter clone built using Flask, PostgreSQL and SQLAlchemy.

 ## Setup
-1. Clone or Fork this reposity
+1. Clone or Fork this repository
-2. Setup a virtual environment
+2. Setup a virtual environment (inside the repo directory)
 * ```python3 -m venv venv```
 * ```source venv/bin/activate```
 * ```pip3 install -r requirements.txt```